axone-protocol/docs/docs/whitepaper/introduction.md

 #### Decentralized Governance

 ## Introducing – OKP4

+Gated data lakes are the norm today because we lacked the economic incentives to fund, the technology to build, and the organizational structures to manage an open Dataverse.

+It is changing now, with OKP4.

 The previous mentioned reasons ([see Motivation](#motivation---why-we-need-data-sharing)) led us to create the Open Knowledge Protocol (OKP4).
 Indeed, we believe that the only option is to propose a better alternative to knowledge creation, based on digital commons that are non-extractive and decentralized.
 Our objective is to allow data sharing and processing services in a secure, transparent, reliable and easy way to generate the maximum amount of new knowledge.